Skip to main content

 Gold’s Worst Week Since 1983 - But the Bounce Has Already Begun

-Gold shed nearly 11% in a single week as hawkish Fed rhetoric triggered the sharpest selloff in over four decades, yet prices have already clawed back ground from the lows, raising the question of whether this was a structural break or a violent shakeout.
+Gold shed nearly 11% in a single week as a surging dollar and hawkish Fed rhetoric crushed momentum - yet the metal has already clawed back 2.7% from its lows, raising the question of whether the worst is over or just beginning.

 What to know